 With regard to any change in body weight with cutting out sugar, if a number of the other earlier mentioned changes occur along side the no sugar, can you be sure the weight change is simply due to the no sugar?
 Even if it was, will the change be maintained long-term?
 To this day we have no known dietary way to help people lose weight and keep the weight off long-term, almost everybody regains the weight at some point and the reasons people gain weight are always much more complex than just dietary.

-Now that we’re on the topic of weight, let’s explore a little while focusing on diet and weight in relation to health can be so problematic.
+Now that we’re on the topic of weight, let’s explore a little the reasons why focusing on diet and weight in relation to health can be so problematic.
 Just focusing on diet (or exercise) is always going to be insufficient with regard to addressing factors that affect weight, some of which are out of a person’s control and some of which can be attributed to behaviour.
 Even with those that may be attributed to behaviour, the things that drive human behaviour are complex and we over-simplify behaviour change with black and white, generic, dietary advice such as cut out sugar, reduce portions, eat less etc. While there may be some people for whom such dietary advice appear straight forward and maintainable, this is not true for the majority.
 Continuing to ignore other factors such as social justice, genetics, psychology and the many assumptions around health and weight, can lead to disordered eating behaviours and increased psychological stress (such as shame, anxiety and depression) which adversely impact health independent of diet or body weight.
 In fact, many of the things people do in an attempt to lose weight do not qualify as self-care.
-For example; crash diets, detox diets, going too long without food or not eating enough food (and putting the body into starvation mode), no longer taking pleasure from food and eating, not socialising as much for fear of eating the “wrong” food, exercising too intensely or too often and the list goes on.
+For example; crash diets, detox diets, fasting, going too long without food or not eating enough food (and putting the body into starvation mode), no longer taking pleasure from food and eating, not socialising as much for fear of eating the “wrong” food, exercising too intensely or too often, and the list goes on.
 Health is complex and layered and involves much more than attention to diet, fitness or weight.

 So how can you manage your health (practise self-care) without restricting food you enjoy or focusing on weight loss?
 It is very possible with a non-diet/HAES approach.